cesarvr/blog/content/post/istio-2.md

 }
 ```

-The project is now ready to be build by OpenShift, let's create the builder configuration.
+The project is now ready to be build:

 ```sh
   oc new-build nodejs --binary=true --name=decorator